OmerElmaliach/CentiCore/README.md

 # CentiCore

-REQUIRES AN app.conf FILE TO USE
+REQUIRES AN app.env FILE TO USE